 - Mary Ann Lee Conservation Carousel, 64 beautiful hand-carved wooden animal figures

-- River's Edge, a lush spacious home for Asian elephants, hippos (with underwater viewing), cheetahs, black rhinos, spotted hyenas, red river hogs, bush dogs, colorful carmine bee-eater birds and more.
-Asian elephant calves were born August 2, 2006 and February 25, 2007.
+- River's Edge, a lush spacious home for a three-generation Asian elephant family, hippos (with underwater viewing), cheetahs, black rhinos, spotted hyenas, red river hogs, bush dogs and more.

 - The Monsanto Insectarium includes 100 species of live insects, interactive exhibits, a geodesic dome for butterflies